 Follow-up Large-Scale Genomics Projects

 A number of projects have attempted to follow up on the human genome project to varying degrees of success.
 The genomes have since been sequenced for a variety of model organisms, organisms of importance in health, agriculture, metagenomics of microorganisms (microbiome), ecology and conservation.
-Genomics projects have also been applied functional genetics and to human populations with an interest variability between individuals and health or disease risk .
+Genomics projects have also been applied to functional genetics and to human populations with an interest variability between individuals and health or disease risk .

 Other genomics databases have focused on faciltating distribution of genomic data generated by researchers, rather than generating it themselves.
 Genbank (NCBI) in the US, EMBL in Europe, and the DDBJ (NIG) in Japan do so by serving as repositories of DNA sequence data.
 GEO , arrayExpress , and caArray serve a similar purpose as a resource for gene expression datasets, originally developed for microarray data but RNA-Seq data is now supported by some platforms.
-They are repositories for researchers to deposit, share, and access gene expression data, which serve as a resource to support ongoing research to ulitise data for genes of interest to particular research groups and further to make inferences based on larger datasets than accessible to any individual laboratory .
+They are repositories for researchers to deposit, share, and access gene expression data, serving as a collective resource to support ongoing research where larger datasets than would otherwise be accessible are available to individual laboratories .
 These resources cover not only DNA sequence across the genome but also molecular profiles of other factors by adapting genomic sequencing or other high throughput technologies for quantifying gene expression or DNA methylation.
-Sharing the expression datasets generated in a publication is now required by some journals.
+Sharing the expression datasets generated, in a publication is now required by some journals.

 Similarly, international projects and consortiums have begun to release data gathered using common agreed upon protocols in laboratories across the world, often hosting public databases of these themselves, publishing their own investigations into the datasets as they are released, or offering basic searches and analytics of the data via a web portal.
 These databases include many of the genomics projects discussed above and the cancer-specific projects discussed below.
 In many ways, the quality, consistency, and accessibility of these international projects has become more appealing than accessing smaller studies, particularly for gene expression datasets where the more recent, larger projects have switched from microarray to RNA-Seq technologies.
 This distinction will also be discussed later.